-Underwear is a thing that most of us don’t want to spend loads of money on, especially when you need to bulk buy the basic stuff.
 So I was really happy to hear that Weekday have launched a line of recycled clothing, including underwear and swimwear made from recycled waste such as PET bottles and leftover fabric from the textile industry.

 Weekday is a Swedish brand, primarily denim and streetwear.
 They didn’t start up as a sustainable brand, but are one of the ‘highstreet’ stores which appears to be evolving quickly, and since they’re not huge, that gives them more scope to change their ways.
 Already 68% of their products made from organic or recycled materials, aiming for 100% by 2020.